 Figure 2.
 Refactoring Lulesh from OpenMP to ISO C++ parallelism results in code that is simpler, easier to read, ISO standard, and portable to all compilers that support ISO C++

 The code on the left uses OpenMP to parallelize the loops in the code across CPU threads.
-To maintain both a serial and parallel version of the code, the developers used#ifdefmacros and compiler pragmas.
-The result is repeated code and the introduction of an additional API, OpenMP, into the source.
+To maintain both a serial and parallel version of the code, the developers used#ifdef

-The code on the right is the same routine, but rewritten using the C++transform_reducealgorithm.
+algorithm.
 The resulting code is much more compact, making it less error prone, easier to read, and more maintainable.
 It also removes the dependency on OpenMP, relying instead on the C++ standard template library, while maintaining a single source code for all platforms.
 This code is fully ISO C++ compliant, capable of being built by any C++ compiler that supports C++17.
 As it turns out, it is faster too!

 Figure 3.
 The ISO C++ version of Lulesh is faster than the original OpenMP code and portable to multiple compilers and between the CPU and GPU

 As a performance baseline, we used the OpenMP code running on all cores of an AMD EPYC 7742 processor and built with GCC.
-Rebuilding this baseline code using NVIDIAnvc++compiler achieves essentially the same performance on the CPU.
+Rebuilding this baseline code using NVIDIAnvc++

 If you instead build the ISO C++ code using the same version of GCC and running on the same CPU, the performance improves by roughly 50%, due to various improved overheads and opportunities for the compiler to better optimize the code.

-This turns into a 2X performance improvement when building this code usingnvc++and running on the same CPU.
+and running on the same CPU.
 This is already an exciting achievement but to top that off, you can build this same code, changing only a compiler option to target an NVIDIA GPU instead of a multicore CPU.
 Now that same code runs more than 13X faster by running on an NVIDIA A100 GPU.
 There’s a 13.5X performance improvement from the original code, running in parallel both on the CPU and GPU, using strictly ISO C++ code.

 STLBM